jcfitzpatrick12/spectrel/README.md

 ## Getting started

-_Spectrel_ is (yet another) receiver-agnostic program for recording radio spectrograms.
+_Spectrel_ is (yet another) SDR-agnostic program for recording radio signals and spectrograms.
 It offers a lightweight alternative to [_Spectre_](https://github.com/jcfitzpatrick12/spectre) written in pure C. Powered by [SoapySDR](https://github.com/pothosware/SoapySDR) and the [FFTW](https://www.fftw.org/) library.

 > :warning: We're in pre-alpha - please expect some instability.